andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `2192 (loop) typing`:
   - Train mission: entering the codes.
   - Trabia Garden: typing on the PC.
-  - Dream #5: Dr. Odine Laboratory: Laguna uses the panel to attempt to free Ellone.
+  - Dream #5: Esthar City, Dr. Odine's Laboratory: Laguna uses the panel to attempt to free Ellone.
   - Ragnarok:
     - Squall types in the coordinates.
     - Squall turns off the artificial gravity system (same sound, but it's cut immediately).
-- `2193 shadowboxing+swinging_arm`:
+- `2193 shadowboxing+swinging_arm+throwing_stuff`:
   - Zell shadowboxing in various occasions.
   - Seifer swinging his arm in various occasions.
+  - Dream #5: Lunatic Pandora Laboratory: Laguna throws the tool at the moomba.
 - `2197 (loop) rope`:
   - Train mission: rope absail + climb.
   - FH kid: fishing rod: throwing the hook.
-  - Dream #5: moomba climbs back up via the safety cable.
+  - Dream #5: Lunatic Pandora Laboratory: the moomba climbs back up via the safety cable.
   - Deep Sea Research Center: Deep Sea Deposit: Excavation Center: the cable starts moving.
 - `2200 [used duplicate of 69] (loop) elevator_A2`:
   - Balamb Garden: only used the first time that the Garden moves, when one character of your party goes down the bridge alone.
 From then on, `69` is used again.